COVID-19 Vaccine Guide

 The Massachusetts Vaccine Scheduling Resource Line is for eligible residents who cannot use or have difficulty accessing the internet and therefore are unable to schedule an appointment through the online platforms.
 The Massachusetts Vaccine Scheduling Resource Line is only able to support individuals with scheduling an appointment and representatives are not able to answer general questions about COVID-19 or provide individual health care advice.

-Eligible residents struggling to secure a vaccination appointment can reach out to Rep. Scanlon or his Legislative Aide by email.
+If you are struggling to secure a vaccination appointment, and would like assistance, please reach out to Rep. Scanlon or his Legislative Aide by email:

 Rep. Scanlon: email@example.com